 Stacy is a graduate of DePaul University College of Law (J.D./M.B.A, 1997) and Illinois State University (B.A, 1993)(International Business & Marketing Majors).
-She is a member of the Illinois Bar and admitted to practice before the U.S. District Court for the Northern and Central Districts of Illinois and the Seventh Circuit Court of Appeals.
+She is a member of the Illinois Bar and Federal Trial Bar and admitted to practice before the U.S. District Court for the Northern and Central Districts of Illinois and the Seventh Circuit Court of Appeals.

-Stacy regularly provides in-house presentations on concealed-carry liability and policy issues.
-In 2015, Stacy spoke at the Restaurant Loss Prevention & Security Assoc.’s Annual Conference on concealed-carry liability and policy issues, she spoke at the DRI Retail & Hospitality Seminar on security manual drafting and she was part of a presentation regarding cybersecurity and data breaches where she addressed civil liability and notice requirements.
+Stacy regularly provides in-house presentations and training on investigations, floor inspection policies and concealed-carry liability and policy issues.
+Stacy spoke at the Restaurant Loss Prevention & Security Assoc.’s Annual Conference on concealed-carry liability and policy issues, she spoke at the DRI Retail & Hospitality Seminar on security manual drafting and she was part of a presentation regarding cybersecurity and data breaches where she addressed civil liability and notice requirements.

 Stacy is AV® Preeminent 5.0 out of 5 Peer Review Rated by Martindale-Hubbell.
 Martindale-Hubbell is the facilitator of a peer review rating process.
 Ratings reflect the anonymous opinions of members of the bar and the judiciary.
 Martindale-Hubbell® Peer Review Ratings™ fall into two categories - legal ability and general ethical standards.